European shares fall as selling kicks in after recent gains

 Wall Street will get a more detailed look at employment in the U.S. this week, with a report on hiring by private companies due later Wednesday, the latest tally of weekly applications for unemployment benefits Thursday and the government’s monthly jobs report for September on Friday.

-In energy trading, benchmark U.S. crude fell 46 cents to $86.06 a barrel in electronic trading on the New York Mercantile Exchange.
+In energy trading, benchmark U.S. crude gained 73 cents to $87.25 a barrel in electronic trading on the New York Mercantile Exchange.
 It surged $2.89 to $86.52 on Tuesday.
-Brent crude, the international standard for pricing, lost 37 cents to $91.43 a barrel.
+Brent crude, the international standard for pricing, advanced 73 cents to $92.53 a barrel.

 Yuri Kageyama is on Twitter https://twitter.com/yurikageyama